-On March 11, 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
-While the pandemic impacted in-market travel, tradeshow attendance and inperson seminars, FII staff have moved to virtual events to replace these delivery mechanisms.
-Over the past year, FII staff have been able to work from home during the multiple government shutdowns in Canada and their other foreign markets and have continued to deliver alternate versions of their programs as planned.
+Across 2021/22, the COVID-19 pandemic impacted in-market travel, tradeshow attendance and in-person seminars with FII staff utilizing virtual events to replace these delivery mechanisms.
+Over the past year, FII staff have worked from home where required during government shutdowns in Canada and their other foreign markets and have continued to deliver alternate versions of their programs as planned.